advance100/doc_webpack/plugins.md

 Many objects in webpack extends the Tapable class, which exposes a `plugin` method.
 And with the `plugin` method, plugins can use that to bind custom stuff.

-The following examples is the Compiler exposing the `"compile"` plugin interface, which is called when the Compiler compiles
+The following example is the Compiler exposing the `"compile"` plugin interface, which is called when the Compiler compiles

 ``` javascript
 compiler.plugin("compile", function(params) {